Greece Moments Greece Moments

 Entrance to Epta Piges

 💡 Weather on Rhodes: The island of Rhodes is one of the warmest regions of Greece.
 The Valley of the Seven Springs is surrounded by dense deciduous and coniferous forest and invites you to take long walks.
 In spring, there may be occasional rain showers.
-In summer, you have to be very careful with fire, as it does not rain for weeks and is very dry.
+In summer, fire risk is a serious concern, as weeks can pass without rain and conditions become very dry.
 For more information on the weather in Rhodes, check out our separate post: Weather in Greece

 #3 Guided tours to the Seven Springs

-If you do not want to or cannot drive a rental car yourself, an organized trip to the Seven Springs recommended.
-Rhodes day tours usually depart from the north of Rhodes and participants are picked up from their hotels or a meeting point beforehand.
-If you want, you can also join a jeep safari (self-drive) to the Seven Springs.
+If you prefer not to drive yourself, an organised trip to the Seven Springs is a great alternative.
+Rhodes day tours usually depart from the north of the island, with participants picked up from their hotels or a central meeting point.
+A jeep safari with self-drive option to the Seven Springs is also available.

 Sieben Quellen von Rhodos Tunnel Wanderung